My Second Baby's Birth Story

 At 5:30AM, the nurses (finally) started pitocin, and I closed my eyes since I had slept a total of zero minutes all night.

 Thirty minutes later (so much for sleep), 8-10 doctors (and the anesthesiologist) and nurses flooded the room.
 My nurse told me the baby’s heart rate had dropped, so they had me move to my other side and adjusted the monitors.
 I was told not to worry and somehow managed to stay calm.
 She was fine, so I finally got some rest and things started to move along.
-I stopped taking notes after that, but just like my labor and delivery with Margot, I knew when it was time to push.
-The nurses said to give it some time but I felt a lot of pressure (no pain, just pressure) and progressed quickly, just like I did with Margot.
+I stopped taking notes after that, but just like my labor and delivery with my first, I knew when it was time to push.
+The nurses said to give it some time but I felt a lot of pressure (no pain, just pressure) and progressed quickly, just like I did with my first.
 They checked me at around 12:30/40PM and it was time.
 The doctor came in, got things set up, and I pushed for maybe five minutes.

 Three sets of three pushes and our girl was out.